NatronGitHub/Natron/Documentation/source/PythonReference/NatronEngine/Param.rst

-Note that  most of the properties are not dynamic: they need to be set before calling refreshUserParamsGUI() which will create the GUI for these parameters.
+Note that  most of the properties are not dynamic: they need to be set before calling :func:`refreshUserParamsGUI()<NatronEngine.Effect.refreshUserParamsGUI>` which will create the GUI for these parameters.

 .. warning::

 	A non-dynamic property can no longer be changed once refreshUserParamsGUI() has been called.

+For non *user-parameters* (i.e: parameters that were defined by the underlying OpenFX plug-in), only their **dynamic** properties can be changed since  :func:`refreshUserParamsGUI()<NatronEngine.Effect.refreshUserParamsGUI>` will only refresh user parameters.

 If a Setter function contains a (*) that means it can only be called for user parameters, it has no effect on already declared non-user parameters.